24 Elders in Revelation are representatives of the unfallen worlds

 Imagine that these representatives come and go in the heavenly council and that they excitedly report to their respective places (or planets) whatever decisions were approved that have something to do with the other worlds including the planet Earth.

-These representatives and all the heavenly beings are eager to welcome the redeemed saints when Jesus will bring them up to heaven.
+These representatives and all the heavenly beings are eager to welcome the redeemed saints when Jesus will bring them up to heaven soon.

-In the next article, answers to the objections with regards to this view will be tackled.
+In the next article, answers to the objections with regard to this view will be tackled.

-Apart from seeing personally the Lamb of God who redeemed us seated on His throne in God’s heavenly council, apart from seeing once again our departed loved ones in that glorious morning, are you excited to see these representatives of the unfallen worlds?
+Apart from being able to see someday personally the Lamb of God who redeemed us seated on His throne in God’s heavenly council, apart from being to see soon our departed loved ones in that glorious morning, are you also excited to see the representatives of the unfallen worlds?

-Most probably they too are excited to listen to your personal testimonies on how you walked by faith in this sinful planet to be able to be in the new heavens and new earth.
-Perhaps, they will invite you to speak in their respective planets to hear your peculiar story of struggles with sin and how Jesus gave you strength to overcome it.
+Most probably they too are excited to listen to your personal testimonies on how you walked by faith in this sinful planet through the power of the Holy Spirit.
+Perhaps, they will invite you to speak to their respective planets to hear your peculiar story of struggles with sin and how Jesus gave you the strength to overcome it.

 Are you excited to meet other beings in the unfallen worlds?
 Share your thoughts in the comment box below.